Therrell C. Smith School of Dance is founded in Washington DC

-Smith began taking ballet lessons at age eight from a local teacher named Mabel Jones Freeman, and later studied ballet in Paris under the tutelage of a Russian prima ballerina.
+Therrell C. Smith (b.
+1917) began taking ballet classes at age eight from a local teacher named Mabel Jones Freeman and later studied ballet in Paris under the tutelage of a Russian prima ballerina.
 Smith spent five years studying dance with the Ballet Arts at Carnegie Hall in New York.

 Her father, T.C.
 Smith, was a prominent physician who believed strongly in business and property ownership.
 For him, having a daughter teach dance wasn’t good enough; he wanted her have her own school.